World Entrepreneurs Day

 The 21st of August is a special day for us at RIFT: World Entrepreneurs' Day.
 It's close to our hearts because, whether they realise it or not, so many of our clients are actually entrepreneurs.

 World Entrepreneurs' Day is a way of calling attention to the changes taking place in how we choose to work.
 It's a celebration of the spirit of adventure that drives people to start businesses and take their careers into their own hands.
 There are challenges, risks and dangers involved, but the rewards are very real.
-The Startups 100 list list for this 2017 shows the clearest possible evidence that more and more people are taking the plunge and making a success of it.
-The list is designed to showcase the best of the UK's entrepreneurial spirit, and this year's stats are eye-opening.
-There are 71 new entries for 2017 in the top 100, for a start.
-Those 100 businesses alone employ over 2,000 people and have drawn more than £200 million in funding.
-They range from the food and drink sector through to mattress sales and they all have one thing in common: they represent the UK's best in planning, vision and innovation.
+The Startups 100 list for this year shows the clearest possible evidence that more and more people are taking the plunge and making a success of it.
+The list is designed to showcase the best of the UK's entrepreneurial spirit, and this year's stats are typically eye-opening.
+There are 13 brand new entries for 2018 in the top 100, for a start.
+Those 100 businesses alone have brought in over £1 billion of investment – 5 times as much as the figures 2 years ago - and have a combined turnover of £250 million for the last year.
+They range from the usual suspects like finance and technology right through to hospitality and education and they all have one thing in common: they represent the UK's best in planning, vision and innovation.

 Setting up a business takes solid preparation and a good relationship with HMRC.
 Depending on the kind of business you want to run, you can decide how far to roll your sleeves up.
 Becoming a Sole Trader, for instance, can be relatively cheap and simple.
 The money coming in is all yours, but so are the risks if it all goes wrong.
 Limited Companies, on the other hand, are generally a little more costly and complicated to get going.
 They help keep your personal money out of harm's way, though, and can be more tax-efficient overall.